Professional Drone Surveys in Ireland

 Thorough Pre-Flight Checks

 We conduct a risk assessment following our Specific Category Authorisation and check the weather conditions to ascertain when we can complete the mission.
 When on-site, we lay out ground control points in pre-determined locations and survey them.
-We launch the drone when all our pre-flight checks are completed, and it captures data based on our flight plan.
+We launch the drone after all our pre-flight checks are complete, and it captures data according to our flight plan.

 GDPR Compliant Processed Data